Hausdorff dimension of Julia sets in the logistic family: Introduction

 \subsection{Methods and statement of the results}

 Uniform and explicit estimates of the dimension function $c\mapsto \HD(\J_c)$ in bifurcating families are a major technical challenge.
 Lower bounds on the Hausdorff dimension are usually more difficult to obtain.
-In our case, the situation seems to be reversed.
 We prove, in Section~\ref{sec:rep}, a uniform lower bound for all parameters by constructing an induced Cantor repeller and applying Sinai-Ruelle-Bowen methods of thermodynamical formalism.
 A careful combinatorial and probabilistic argument yields the final result, Theorem~\ref{theo:hausBot}.

-The upper bound is more involved.
+The upper bound is, strangely, more involved.
 The Hausdorff dimension of Julia sets is strongly discontinuous in the upward direction due to ongoing bifurcations.
 It is enough that a Julia set grows locally in one scale or another and a similar growth is inherited in most scales and points due to invariance and dynamics.
 This phenomena is well-known in complex dynamics and leads to discontinuities in the dimension function $c\mapsto \HD(\J_c)$~\cite{parab}.
-The upper estimates rely on the technique of the Poincar\'e series,~\cite{nonhyp}, statistical properties of conformal densities, the theory of $\be$-numbers from~\cite{gjm}, and the parameter exclusion constructions of~\cite{Becaa, YocJak}. \paragraph{Theory of $\beta$-numbers and dynamics.} P. Jones~\cite{jo1990} introduced the technique of $\beta$-numbers to study geometry of planar sets from the viewpoint of the theory of $L^2$ functions.
-One of the outcomes was quantification of the intuition that sets that wiggle in most scales must be metrically large.
+The upper estimates rely on the technique of the Poincar\'e series,~\cite{nonhyp}, statistical properties of conformal densities, the theory of $\be$-numbers from~\cite{gjm}, and the parameter exclusion constructions of~\cite{Becaa, YocJak}. \paragraph{Theory of $\beta$-numbers and dynamics.} P.\ Jones~\cite{jo1990} introduced the technique of $\beta$-numbers to study geometry of planar sets from the viewpoint of the theory of $L^2$ functions.
+One of the outcomes was quantification of the intuition that sets which wiggle in most scales must be metrically large.

 \begin{defi} Let $K \se \R^d$ with $d\geq 2$, $x\in K$ and $r>0$.
 We define $\beta_{K}(x,r)$ by

 where the infimum is taken over all lines $L$ in $\R^d$. \end{defi} A bounded set $K$ is called {\em uniformly wiggly} if